Encrypting File System: Recovery

 Files encrypted with EFS can only be decrypted by using the RSA private key(s) matching the previously used public key(s).
-The stored copy of the user's private key is ultimately protected by the user's logon password.
+The stored copy of the user's private key is ultimately protected by the user's login password.
 Accessing encrypted files from outside Windows with other operating systems (Linux, for example) is not possible—not least of which because there is currently no third party EFS component driver.
 Further, using special tools to reset the user's login password will render it impossible to decrypt the user's private key and thus useless for gaining access to the user's encrypted files.
 The significance of this is occasionally lost on users, resulting in data loss if a user forgets their password, or fails to back up the encryption key.
 This led to coining of the term "delayed recycle bin", to describe the seeming inevitability of data loss if an inexperienced user encrypts their files.

 If EFS is configured to use keys issued by a Public Key Infrastructure and the PKI is configured to enable Key Archival and Recovery, encrypted files can be recovered by recovering the private key first.